tokenika/tokenika.github.io/WarsawBlock.md

     EOS token is never consumed, which basically means there are no transaction fees and there is no concept of gas.

     EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and then use it freely, not just rent it on pay-as-you-go basis.
-In EOS the deal is very simple: if you own 1% of the tokens you own 1% of the network, including all it's resources: the bandwidth, the storage etc.
+In EOS the deal is very simple: if you own 1% of the tokens, you own 1% of the network, including all it's resources: the bandwidth, the storage etc.

     If you have more resources than you need you can rent them out.
 If you run a business and don't have enough resources you can rent them from someone or buy more EOS tokens.
 The point is it's up to you, you have a choice.

   * <u>Asynchronous communication</u>

     EOS applications are designed with asynchronous communication from the start.
 What it means is that applications are designed to support communicating with other blockchains, as this kind of communication definitely has to be asynchronous.
-So we have internal communication with local applications as well as external communication with other blockchains, provided they support a compatible protocol.
+So we have internal communication with local applications, as well as external communication with other blockchains, provided they support a compatible protocol.
 This allows you to have private enterprise chains that can communicate with a public chain.

 * #### What are EOS weak points?